-There are lots of ideas and activities here, but for specific learning for your child's class, please see your child's Class Page.
+There are lots of ideas and activities here, but for specific learning for your child's class, please see refer to Google Classroom and your child's Class Page on this website.

 Primary Homework Help - Interactive English Games and Activities - see link below